PatrickHechler/simple-code/README.md

     * the STRING is always interpreted as a simple-export-file
     * the exported symbols can directly be used
     * if at the end of the parsing process there are symbols in the simple-export-file which are not declared in the translation unit the compilation fails
+    * if a symbol is declared and a incompatible symbol with the same name can be found in the simple-export-file the compilation fails
+        * only the (existence and) compatibility of the symbols is checked, they are not forced to be exported by these rules
+        * incompatible means (here): different, but the names and the markings are ignored
+            * for example `add <num result> <-- (num numberA, num numberB)` is compatible to `exp add <num res> <-- (num a, num b)`, but incompatible to `add <unum result> <-- (unum numberA, unum numberB)`

 ### function